Career Facts About Army Food Service Specialists

 Job Training for MOS 92G

 A food service specialist receives 10 weeks of basic combat training and nine weeks of advanced individual training with on-the-job instructions.
 Soldiers will divide their time between the classroom and the field, which in this case means the kitchen.
 This will include practice in food prep in both garrison and field settings.
+Training for Culinary Specialists is held in Fort Lee Va.
+Typically, 92G are responsible for feeding up from 25-1,300 people per meal.

 The training will encompass how to prepare standard and dietetic menus and recipes, how to prep and cook a variety of foods, including bakery items, basics on food and supply ordering, and the proper procedures for storing perishable items like meat and poultry.